FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 LUCCA AND PISA (1 DAY)

-So, when planning your two-week Italy itinerary, you should plan one full day for Pisa and Lucca.
+So, when planning your two-week Italy itinerary, spend one full day for Pisa and Lucca.
 These two places are located close to each other which makes it a perfect day trip from Florence.

 PISA